Yingsheng123/LiHaoy.github.io/_pages/about.md

 Chao Ye\*, **Haoyuan Li**\*, Weiyang Lin,  Xianqiang Yang

+Submitted to IEEE Transactions on Instrumentation and Measurement

  <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - Aimed at the defects of low accuracy of motion pattern recognition and large volume of measuring equipment, a motion pattern recognition system based on MPU6050 and pressure sensor is designed, and the overall structure of the system is given.
 </div>